davegolland/obsidian42-strange-new-worlds/README.md

 ## 🤖 Backend Integration

-Strange New Worlds supports connecting to external backend services for AI-powered link suggestions.
+Inferred Wikilinks supports connecting to external backend services for AI-powered link suggestions.
 The backend integration provides intelligent link recommendations based on your note content.

 ### Features
 - **Zero-config setup**: Automatically registers your vault with the backend